Crypto Market Panic Selling Sparks Sharp Price Declines

-The cryptocurrency market traders are panicked after the bloodbath that wiped off more than $60 billion in the past few days alone.
-The market surprisingly slid steeply to the lowest level in the past 14 months without experiencing any change in fundamental or technical factors.
+The cryptocurrency market traders are panicked after a bloodbath wiped out more than $60 billion in just a few days.
+This wave of crypto market panic selling pushed prices to the lowest level in 14 months.
+Notably, there were no major changes in fundamental or technical factors.

-Bitcoin, the largest coin based on market cap, plunged to $4,200 before paring some losses in late Tuesday trading.
-The BTC coin is back to the $4,500 level – down 29% in the past seven days, and the price is off 75% from an all-time high that it achieved at the beginning of the year.
+Bitcoin, the largest coin by market cap, plunged to $4,200 before recovering some losses late Tuesday.
+It is now back near $4,500, down 29% in the past seven days.
+The price has dropped 75% from its all-time high at the start of the year.

-The price drop comes after stable price movements in the past two months.
-Bitcoin traded in the range of $6,500 from early September to mid-October while the total cryptocurrency market cap was trading around $220 billion in the past two months.
+This drop follows stable price movements over the past two months.
+Bitcoin traded around $6,500 from early September to mid-October.
+During that time, the total cryptocurrency market cap stayed near $220 billion.

 Panic has Created the Selloff, Tom Lee Says